-Diana is a former guest, who is now back at home in Florida.
+Diana was a guest in my little casita.
+She is now back at home in Florida.
 In our recent phone conversation I was given a grim status report of my country.
 Diana was not happy and really wanted to come back to Costa Rica.
 As we talked further and I sympathized with her plight I felt my neck and shoulders begin to tense.
 “This is no good,” I thought.
 “This conversation is doing no good for either of us.”
 Diana agreed.
-I changed my focus from what I was hearing in her words to what I was seeing all around me – the beauty of nature.
-When I began to tell Diana about the blue butterfly flying by and the intensity of the greenery in the afternoon sunlight we both felt relief.
+Together we changed our focus from discouraging words to the beauty of nature here in the jungle.
+As I described the Blue Morpho butterfly flying by and the intensity of the greenery in the afternoon sunlight we both felt relief.

 What’s your perspective?
 Look honestly at how you view the world and see if your viewpoint is serving you well.
 Think positive!
 There may be many things you cannot do but I bet there is one thing you can.
 Focus on that.